uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

 Users can automate the bulk upload of data files by providing the gen3-client with an upload manifest.
-Ideally the upload manifest is the same as the download manifest that can be generated automatically as described in the previous section.
-However, the user can also create a "minimal" upload manifest on their own if needed.
-A valid 'minimal' upload file is a JSON file that only contains `object_id` fields.
-The value of each `object_id` field is the GUID of a data file that is going to be submitted.
-In this mode, for now we are assuming all the data files to be uploaded have the same filenames as their GUIDs.
+The upload manifest should follow the same format as the download manifest, which is described in the previous section.
+Minimally, the manifest file is a JSON that contains `object_id` fields.
+The value of each `object_id` field is the GUID (globally unique identifier) of a data file that will be uploaded.
+In this mode, we assume the filenames of data files to be uploaded are the same as the GUIDs.

 Example of manifest.json (Minimal):